jonypeixoto/full-stack-web2-projects/front-end-projects/Project37-Personal-Portfolio-Header/README.md

   ## :information_source: How to Use

 ## Here, you will find the step by step to run this project:

+OBSERVATION: Do not forget to download XAMPP and press START on the Apache and MySQL servers.

 It’s only initiate the file: “index.html” and verify on browser this application.